 Bunion Specialists

 Are you experiencing pain while walking and swelling around the big toe?
 If so, you may be experiencing pain caused by bunions.
 Bunions cause an abnormal bump on the inside of the foot that causes severe pain, swelling, or decreased movement of the big toe.
 Less severe cases of bunions can be treated therapeutically.
-Foot specialists, Doctors Thomas Haytmanek and Jonathon Backus, provide diagnosis and treatment for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who are experiencing difficulty due to the presence of a bunion.
+Foot specialists, Doctors Thomas Haytmanek and Jonathon Backus, provide diagnosis and treatment for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who are experiencing difficulty due to the presence of a bunion.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What are Bunions?